ultra-vozhyk/frontend-test/README.md

 - Special occurances (all releavent notes)
 - Images

+## API
 Each section receives the paginated list of data from graphql endpoint.
+The shape of the response is always the same only the shape of list item is different.
 There are also 3 more endpoints available: for adding item to the list, updating item and deleting item.

+## Save behaviour
 Data is autosaved.
 When data is saved the text in status bar gets updated and shows the last save date and time.

+## Section UX
-Each section has "Add button": when pressed a new empty field should appear in UI, but no item create event should be triggered (we don't want to fill database with empty values).
-After the field has a valid input then the create event should be send to the backend.
+Each section has "Add button": when pressed a new empty field should appear in UI, but no _item create event_ should be triggered (we don't want to fill database with empty values).
+After field has a valid input only then _create event_ should be send to the backend.
+The section should display not more than 5 items at the start.
+If more is available then "Read more" button should be displayed.
+After pressed, the next 5 items are added to the list.

+## Example
 You can check how the actual feature works [here](https://app.staging.capmo.de/projects/a5b60f3a-8e94-11ea-be39-b300a4e40f96/new-daily-reports/2020-11-08).

 Test login data: